-For purposes of meeting this statutory requirement, "cost-effective" means that the assessed measures pass the total resource cost test as defined in the IPA Act:83
+For purposes of meeting this statutory requirement, "cost-effective" means that the assessed measures pass the total resource cost test as defined in the IPA Act:86

 "Total resource cost test" or "TRC test" means a standard that is met if, for an investment in energy efficiency or demand-response measures, the benefit-cost ratio is greater than one.
 The benefit-cost ratio is the ratio of the net present value of the total benefits of the program to the net present value of the total costs as calculated over the lifetime of the measures.
 A total resource cost test compares the sum of avoided electric utility costs, representing the benefits that accrue to the system and the participant in the delivery of those efficiency measures, as well as other quantifiable societal benefits, including avoided natural gas utility costs, to the sum of all incremental costs of end-use measures that are implemented due to the program (including both utility and participant contributions), plus costs to administer, deliver, and evaluate each demand-side program, to quantify the net savings obtained by substituting the demand-side program or supply resources.
-In calculating avoided costs of power and energy that an electric utility would otherwise have had to acquire, reasonable estimates shall be included of financial costs likely to be imposed by future regulations and legislation on emissions of greenhouse gases.84
+In calculating avoided costs of power and energy that an electric utility would otherwise have had to acquire, reasonable estimates shall be included of financial costs likely to be imposed by future regulations and legislation on emissions of greenhouse gases.

 Each year, new issues relating to the implementation of Section 16-111.5B are raised in the Commission proceedings approving the IPA's annual plan.
 Resolution (or at least further discussion) of these issues is often deferred to workshop processes ordered by the Commission for the months immediately following the conclusion of the docket.
-Further discussion of the energy efficiency-related workshops required from the Order approving the 2016 Plan and the contested issues addressed therein, as well as the "energy efficiency programs and measures [the IPA] determines are cost-effective" and thus fit for inclusion in this Plan, may be found in Chapter 9.
+Further discussion of the energy efficiency-related workshops required from the Order approving the 2016 Plan and the contested issues addressed therein may be found in Chapter 9.

 Additionally, past years' disputes have resulted in a series of Commission-mandated workshops leading to consensus language being reached among stakeholders.
 Workshops held in 2016 resulting in an updating of those consensus items and the development of new consensus language around previously contested issues.
-Specific consensus items are included in Chapter 9 (Prior Year Consensus Items) and in the attached SAG Workshop Subcommittee Report (Appendix H), and the IPA expressly requests that such language be approved by the Commission with the intention that it be binding upon the planning of, implementation of, reporting on, and evaluation, measurement, and verification of savings of the energy efficiency programs approved as part of the 2017 Plan, and applied prospectively to inform the requests for proposals developed by the utilities pursuant to Section 16-111.5B(a)(3) for the solicitation of programs to be included in the 2018 Procurement Plan.
+Specific consensus items are included in the attached SAG Workshop Subcommittee Report (Appendix H), and in its filed Plan, the IPA expressly requested that such language be approved by the Commission with the intention that it be binding upon the planning of, implementation of, reporting on, and evaluation, measurement, and verification of savings of any energy efficiency programs approved as part of the 2017 Plan.